+Left: docking of HIV-1 to the receptors CD4 and CCR5 on T-cell surface.
+Middle: electron micrograph showing detergent micelles containing CCR5.
+Right: 1H-15N spectrum of CCR5 in detergent micelles.
 CCR5 The chemokine receptor CCR5 belongs to the class of G-protein coupled receptors (GPCRs).
 CCR5 is expressed on the surface of T-cells and activated after binding the endogenous chemokines MIP-1 α , MIP-1 β , and RANTES.
 CCR5 is the key molecule for HIV entrance into target cells, which proceeds via the sequential interaction of the viral protein gp120 with the host-cell factors CD4 and CCR5.
 Very promising HIV entry inhibitors are based on CCR5 ligands, comprising the natural ligand RANTES.
-In recent years, we have obtained structural
+In recent years, we have obtained structural information on CCR5 and its complex with RANTES by studying the interaction of the soluble protein RANTES with peptides derived from the extracellular surface of CCR5 (Duma et al., J Mol Biol, 2007).
+This information helped to devise more potent peptide-based HIV entry inhibitors (Chemistry & Biology, 2012).
+As part of these efforts, we have recently characterized the dynamics, oligomeric states and detergent interactions of 5P12-RANTES, an engineered RANTES variant that is currently in phase I clinical trials (Wiktor et al., Biophys J, 2013).
+We have also developed methods to produce CCR5 in sufficient amounts for structural and biophysical studies (Nisius et al., Protein Expr Purif, 2008; Van den Bergh et al., PLoS One, 2012; Wiktor et al., J. Biomol., 2013).
+This project emerged from the EU-FP7 project CHAARM (Combine d Highly Active Anti-Retroviral Microbicides), a collaborative effort to develop combinations of new and existing anti-HIV agents, which can be applied topically to reduce transmission of HIV.

-Left: docking of HIV-1 to the receptors CD4 and CCR5 on T-cell surface.
-Middle: electron micrograph showing detergent micelles containing CCR5.
-Right: 1H-15N spectrum of CCR5 in detergent micelles. information on CCR5 and its complex with RANTES by studying the interaction of the soluble protein RANTES with peptides derived from the extracellular surface of CCR5 [Duma et al. J Mol Biol 365, 1063-1075 (2007)].
-This information helped to devise more potent peptide-based HIV entry inhibitors [Chemistry & Biology 19, 1579-1588 (2012)].
-As part of these efforts, we have recently characterized the dynamics, oligomeric states and detergent interactions of 5P12-RANTES, an engineered RANTES variant that is currently in phase I clinical trials [Wiktor et al., Biophys J, 105, 2586-97 (2013)].
-We have also developed methods to produce CCR5 in sufficient amounts for structural and biophysical studies [Nisius et al. Protein Expr Purif 61, 155-162 (2008); Van den Bergh et al. PLoS One.
-2012;7:e35074; Wiktor et al. J. Biomol.
-NMR 55, 79-95 (2013)].
-This project emerged from the EU-FP7 project CHAARM (Combined Highly Active Anti-Retroviral Microbicides), a collaborative effort to develop combinations of new and existing anti-HIV agents, which can be applied topically to reduce transmission of HIV. c-di-GMP signaling Cyclic di-guanosine-monophosphate (c-di-GMP) is a bacterial signaling molecule that triggers a switch from motile to sessile bacterial lifestyles.
+NMR structure of the cyclic di-GMP receptor PA4608 from Pseudomonas aeruginosa in complex with its cyclic di-GMP ligand on the background of a typical bacterial biofilm. c-di-GMP signaling Cyclic di-guanosine-monophosphate (c-di-GMP) is a bacterial signaling molecule that triggers a switch from motile to sessile bacterial lifestyles.
 This mechanism is of considerable pharmaceutical interest, since it is related to bacterial virulence, biofilm formation and persistence of infection.
 Understanding this mechanism may offer new routes to treatment of bacterial infections.
-We have recently solved the structure of the PilZ homolog PA4608 in complex with cyclic di-GMP [Habazettl et al. J Biol Chem 286, 14304 (2011)].
+We have recently solved the structure of the PilZ homolog PA4608 in complex with cyclic di-GMP (Habazettl et al., J Biol Chem, 2011).
 This complex shows large structural changes relative to the apo form.
-As a result of the rearrangements of N- and Ctermini, a highly negative surface is created on one side of the protein complex.
+As a result of the rearrangements of N- and C-termini, a highly negative surface is created on one side of the protein complex.
+We propose that this movement of the termini and the resulting negative surface forms the basis for downstream signaling.
+We have recently also determined the exchange kinetics and equilibrium constants of various oligomeric forms of c-di-GMP (Gentner et al., J Am Chem, 2012).
+These projects are in collaboration with the groups of Prof. Urs Jenal and Prof. Tilman Schirmer (Biozentrum).
+Towards an atom-scale description of order in unfolded proteins from new NMR parameters